stevencurtis/SwiftCoding/HandleTimestampsFromYourBackend/README.md

 }
 ```

-we can then add in the date decoder strategy so we can use this with `Codable` which is, after all, what we intend to do here
+we can then add in the date decoder strategy so we can use this with `Codable` which is, after all, what we intend to do here:

 ```swift
 extension JSONDecoder.DateDecodingStrategy {